YongoDavid/Demo-2024-May/README.md

 May-20-2024
 New week , lets put in moore work!!!
-I am making some correcttions on the about page , changing the styling again.
+I am making some corrections on the about page , changing the styling again. i need to change the fonts as well , to something similar to that of shopify.